FastGitORG/document/en-us/node.md

-# Nodes
+# Nodes (OUT OF DATE)

-All of our nodes are from the sponsors or purchased at our own expense.
+All of our nodes are from the sponsors or purchased by ourselve.

 ## Node List